dimitri-nicolo/calico/master/security/compliance-reports.md

 {{ site.prodname }} GlobalReport schedules Kubernetes Jobs which create a single-run pod to generate a report and store it in Elasticsearch.
-Because you need to run manual reports as a pod, you need higher permissions: allow `create` access access for pods in namespace `calico-monitoring` using the `tigera-compliance-reporter` service account.
+Because you need to run manual reports as a pod, you need higher permissions: allow `create` access access for pods in namespace `tigera-compliance` using the `tigera-compliance-reporter` service account.

 To manually run a report: